The 9 Best Ways to Test Blood Sugar Levels

 Clinically, diabetes is when fasting blood glucose reaches a level above 126 mg/dl.
 This is when insulin resistance really begins showing up and health consequences become more pronounced.

-It is this stage when someone is much more likely to be classified to have metabolic syndrome.
+It is at this stage that someone is much more likely to be classified as having metabolic syndrome.
 Metabolic syndrome is a combination of symptoms which include poor blood sugar regulation, increased weight gain, increased blood pressure, and undesirable increases in cholesterol values.

 This combination of factors is what ultimately increases the risk of suffering from heart disease or stroke (6).
 If you do not test blood sugar, you may be silently inching towards this summation of health consequences.